sylvainmarchi/c3s-atlas/README.md

 pip install -e .
 ```

-Table 2 displays the list of Python libraries used for the implementation of the workflow and the user-tools repository.
+The following Python libraries have been used for the implementation of the workflow and the user-tools repository.

 | Library  | Description | Used in (workflow/user-tools) |
 |----------|-------------|-------------------------------|